obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

    +0 > .
 11:11(0) ack 3
    +.2 read(4,...,1000)=2

 In the example above, packetdrill_ injects a segment containing two bytes.
-This segment is acknowledged and after that the :manpage:`read` system call is used to read the available data with a buffer of 1000 bytes.
-It returns the amount of read bytes, i.e. '2'.
+This segment is acknowledged and after that the :manpage:`read` system call succeeds and reads the available data with a buffer of 1000 bytes.
+It returns the amount of read bytes, i.e. ``2``.

 We can now close the connection gracefully.
-Let us first issue the FIN by injecting a segment.
+Let us first issue inject a segment with the ``FIN` flag set.

 .. code-block:: console